Enhanced Endpoint Telemetry

-While InsightIDR provides out-of-the-box detections for suspicious and malicious events, the information captured by the Insight Agent contains rich metadata that is useful for creating custom detections, accelerating alert investigations, and facilitating complete incident response.
+While InsightIDR provides out-of-the-box detection rules for suspicious and malicious events, the information captured by the Insight Agent contains rich metadata that is useful for accelerating investigations and facilitating complete incident response.
+We refer to this data from the Insight Agent as Enhanced Endpoint Telemetry (EET) data, as it provides a more robust understanding of your endpoints’ activity.

 Requirements